Fujiwara no Kusuko: Kusuko incident

 Heizei decided to gather an army and move against Saga.
-He and Fujiwara made it Yamato province before they realized the strength of Saga's forces and decided to return to Heijō-kyō.
-When they returned, Fujiwara committed suicide by drinking poison.
+He and Kusuko made it to Yamato province before they realized the strength of Saga's forces and decided to return to Heijō-kyō.
+When they returned, Kusuko committed suicide by drinking poison.

+A mention of that incident as well as some mostly fictionalized accounts of Fujiwara no Kusuko is contained in Takaoka Shinnō Kōkai ki (高丘親王航海記, Record of Prince Takaoka's voyages, 1987) by Tatsuhiko Shibusawa.